 4. Make The Most Of Technology

 The world runs on computers.
 Instead of being daunted by it, make technology work for you.
-Investing in a good order processing and retail management software can help you keep track of inventory and sales across stores.
+Investing in a solid multi-store pos retail software can help you keep track of inventory and sales across stores.
 Some products come with POS features built-in to make the integration seamless.
 An accurate inventory management system will save you a lot of pain and sleepless nights.

 So there you have it!
 If you have the money and the insight to open the next store, go ahead and do it!
 You may just be the new kid on the retail block.